hassaanelgarem/GenStore-swift/README.md

 ## Alternatives

-If GenStoreSwift doesn't meet your needs try [SwiftGen](https://github.com/SwiftGen/SwiftGen) which is a great alternative.
+If GenStore doesn't meet your needs try [SwiftGen](https://github.com/SwiftGen/SwiftGen) which is a great alternative.

 ## License

-GenStoreSwift is licensed under the MIT license.
+GenStore is licensed under the MIT license.
 See [LICENSE](LICENSE) for more info.